 - Buy large block of cheese and cube or slice cheese (as this works out cheaper)and seal in container in fridge.

 - Mix up tuna mayo or chicken mayo.

 - Cook off mini-meatballs or mini sausages; cool and freeze.

 - Bake mini-muffins full of vege and freeze.

 - Vege Frittata baked and sliced into squares, last in fridge for 3 days.

 - Buy large unsweetened full fat yogurt and portion into small containers...mix in frozen berries or oats or a bit of honey.
 This is a great source of pro-biotics great for little tummys!

 I hope this little guide has helped you have a bit more of a system for your kids school lunchboxes.
 Don’t worry if some of the new things come back at the end of the day…they say it takes 12 tastes before they like a new food.

-Having a list handy really helps to cut the busy mum decision fatigue plus it can help cut out some of the packaged foods that really are not too good for our kids.
+Having a list handy for your school lunchbox ideas really helps to cut the busy mum decision fatigue plus it can help cut out some of the packaged foods that really are not too good for our kids.
 Get you kids to help you write the list too, you might be surprised what they might try when they are involved with making up their own lunchbox!

 Sign up to my newsletter where I often share recipes exclusive to my email list…sign up below in the footer!